yato-Neco/wt901-rs/README.md

-This crate is for using YDLIDAR X2 in Rust.
+This crate is for using WT901 in Rust.

 ### Cargo.toml
 ```